Denver Zoo Conservation Alliance: Primate Panorama

 Primate Panorama spreads over 7 acre and primarily houses apes and other larger primates.
 Tree-dwelling apes and monkeys live in open-air wire mesh tents that soar four stories high and cover more than an acre of ground.
 Inside these tents, primates like Wolf's guenons, black-and-white colobus, red-crowned mangabeys, siamangs and black-handed spider monkeys can play and climb on twisting vines.
 Western lowland gorillas roam freely, climbing ropes and taking afternoon hammock naps in one of the largest gorilla habitats in the world.
 Sumatran orangutans have their own outdoor habitat where they can climb trees and swing in hammocks.

 The Emerald Forest pavilion is situated near the entrance to Primate Panorama.
 It features a meandering trail through diorama replicas exhibiting many small primates amongst other rainforest animals.
 Animals housed here include the aye-aye, brown capuchin, cotton-top tamarin, golden lion tamarin, white-faced saki, Bali mynah and Prevost's squirrel.
 Connecting to the building is an island exhibit that rotates several lemur species, including ring-tailed lemurs and red-ruffed lemurs.

 The nearby Shamba offers a view of a Central West African village and is home to red river hogs, mandrills, and cape porcupines.
 An aviary further down the trail showcases rhinoceros hornbills.

 The Forest Aviary is a 7500 sqft area richly landscaped and enclosed in a nearly invisible wire mesh.
-Visitors can walk around inside with the birds, which include unique and endangered species like (depending on the season) Egyptian vultures, waldrapp ibises, and Indian peafowl, as well as a wide array of waterfowl.
+Visitors can walk around inside with the birds, which include unique and endangered species like (depending on the season) waldrapp ibises, Indian peafowl and a wide array of waterfowl.